JDBC Ingress

 Timing Strategy

-The default timing strategy fires a JDBC query task with a fixed period between fires (regardless of task duration), with the class’s Agent#didStart()
+The default timing strategy fires a JDBC query task with a fixed period between fires (regardless of task duration), with the class’s Agent#didStart() callback initiating the process.

 There are two aspects that you may wish to change: